 Bob’s Corn Maze and Pumpkin Farm

-At this super-popular farm, take a hayride out to the 20-acre pumpkin patch where you will find over 50 varieties of pumpkins.
+At this super popular farm, take a hayride out to the 30-acre pumpkin patch where you will find over 50 varieties of pumpkins.
 From ginormous 200 pounders to mini pumpkins, you’re sure to find the perfect jack-o-lantern for every member of your family.
-And it’s not just about the pumpkins, kiddos will love the trike track (kids ride John Deere tricycles), playground, cow train, pony rides, face painting and corn cannon.
-There’s also an onsite photographer.
+And it’s not just about the pumpkins, kiddos will love the trike track (kids ride John Deere tricycles), playground, cow train, pony rides, hayrides, face painting, playground and apple cannon.
+There’s also an onsite photographer and a hot food concession stand on weekends.
 And they host birthday parties.
-Phew…this farm has it all!
+Phew… this farm has it all!

-Cost: No admission fee to enter the pumpkin patch; activity costs vary (discount wristbands available)
+Cost: No admission fee to enter the pumpkin patch; activity costs vary.
+(Note: some activities only available on weekends).

-In addition to a 10-acre pumpkin patch and 10-acre corn maze, this farm features a weekend Family Pumpkin Park with hayrides, pumpkin launching, face painting, trout fishing, food and craft booths plus human hamster wheels, a corn crib and air jumpers.
+In addition to a 10-acre pumpkin patch and 10-acre 12th Fan corn maze, this farm features a weekend Family Pumpkin Park with hayrides, pumpkin launching, face painting, duck races, barrel train rides, and food and craft booths, plus human hamster wheels, a corn crib and air jumpers.
 Don’t forget to bring your camera.
 This fab farm also provides red wagons for you to use in the fields or for picture taking!

 Stocker Farms Market